 Whichever bike you haul, it should be less than 75 inches long.
 That’s long enough to accommodate the majority of motorcycles.
 Moreover, the tires should be 5-1/2 inches wide.
 From the bumper to the center of the track is 18 inches, which clears space to prevent scratching of your car by bike.
 And, loading your bike is easy with the provided ramp.

 If you are into lightweight hitch carriers, this is the best option for you.
 The carrier will help you haul you a variety of bikes below 500 pounds and 75 inches long.
 It is a well-built design easy to install as long as you have class II, III, IV or IV square receivers.
 So, I don’t see any challenge with this carrier hitch.
 Plus, it is affordable.

 9. ALEKO MC600 600 Pound Capacity Motorcycle Carrier

-Now marking the end of my list, I bring you yet another steel design.
-Steel designs are mostly popular due to their superior strength over aluminum designs even though they are relatively expensive.
+Now mark the end of my list, I bring you yet another steel design.
+Steel designs are most popular due to their superior strength over aluminum designs even though they are relatively expensive.
 Nonetheless, ALEKO MC600 600 Pound Capacity Motorcycle Carrier is a worth considering motorcycle hauler.
 It makes it easy to haul your bike to the next destination with ease.